Tire war: Aftermath

-Hoosier officially supplied the ARCA Racing Series from 1995 to 2015, when the tires were rebranded to General Tire.
-Continental AG, Hoosier's distributor, acquired Hoosier later in 2016.
+Hoosier became a supplier to a development series, the ARCA Racing Series in 1995, which they and their successor company Continental AG (which acquired Hoosier in 2016 after being their distributor) continue to this day.
+For 2016, the tires were rebranded with Continental AG's General Tire brand.

 In April 1997, Goodyear officially became the exclusive tire supplier of NASCAR; this deal was subsequently extended until 2022, which theoretically would prevent another tire war.
 But in late 2006, when Goodyear workers went on strike, NASCAR once again approached Hoosier and proposed a backup plan for the 2007 season.
 That plan fell through after the strike ended.

 Currently, Goodyear, Continental and Pirelli are official NASCAR tire suppliers, depending on series.
 Goodyear supplies the three national series (Cup, Xfinity, Truck).
 Continental supplies NASCAR's regional touring series with two brands: General Tire with the ARCA Racing Series (Menards Series, Sioux Chief Showdown, East, and West, the Pinty's Series (Canada), and Peak Mexico Series, and Hoosier with the Whelen Modified Tour and Whelen Europe series.
 Most NASCAR Advance Auto Parts Weekly Series tracks contract with Continental for tires produced at their Plymouth, Indiana plant.
 Pirelli supplies the tires for NASCAR Brasil Sprint Race, which became an officially sanctioned NASCAR international series starting from the 2023 season.